jbrunton/bechdel-lists/README.md

 ### Testing production builds

-If you want to run the app locally in production mode (e.g. to test docker-compose files or a production build of the client app), then you'll need to ensure docker-compose uses only the production `docker-compose.yml` file (without the development overrides):
+If you want to run the app locally in production mode (e.g. to test docker-compose files or a production build of the client app), then you'll need to ensure docker-compose uses only the production `docker-compose.yml` file (without the development overrides).
+You'll also need to provude some arguments to the nginx build:

+    export NGINX_LISTEN_ENV=development
+    export NGINX_CERTS_DIR=./services/nginx
     docker-compose -f docker-compose.yml up

 To run a particular production instance, add the TAG variable: